juxor/afaq/markdown/secI5.md

 > _"The socialisation of health services was one of the greatest achievements of the revolution.
-To appreciate the efforts of our comrades it must be borne in mind that they rehabilitated the health service in all of Catalonia in so short a time after July 19th.
+To appreciate the efforts of our comrades it must be borne in mind that the rehabilitated the health service in all of Catalonia in so short a time after July 19th.
 The revolution could count on the co-operation of a number of dedicated doctors whose ambition was not to accumulate wealth but to serve the afflicted and the underprivileged._

-> _ "The Health Workers' Union was founded in September, 1936.
+> _"The Health Workers' Union was founded in September, 1936.
 In line with the tendency to unite all the different classifications, trades, and services serving a given industry, **all** health workers, from porters to doctors and administrators, were organised into one big union of health workers . . . _

-> _ "Our comrades laid the foundations of a new health service . . .
-The new medical service embraced all of Catalonia.
+> _"Our comrades laid the foundations of a new health service . . .
+The new
+medical service embraced all of Catalonia.
 It constituted a great apparatus whose parts were distributed according to different needs, all in accord with an overall plan.
 Catalonia was divided into nine zones . . .
 In turn, all the surrounding villages and towns were served from these centres._

-> _ "Distributed throughout Catalonia were twenty-seven towns with a total of thirty-six health centres conducting services so thoroughly that every village, every hamlet, every isolated peasant in the mountains, every woman, every child, anywhere, received adequate, up-to-date medical care.
+> _"Distributed throughout Catalonia were twenty-seven towns with a total of thirty-six health centres conducting services so thoroughly that every village, every hamlet, every isolated peasant in the mountains, every woman, every child, anywhere, received adequate, up-to-date medical care.
 In each of